 - i.
 Structuring the investment portfolio so that sufficient securities mature to meet cash requirements for ongoing operations, construction and debt service, thereby avoiding the need to sell securities on the open market prior to maturity in order to meet current cash needs. - ii.
-Investing operating, construction and debt service funds needed for expenditure within thirty days in short-term securities, interest-bearing savings accounts, money market mutual funds, the Illinois Trust Local Government Investment Pool (LGIP) program, the Illinois State Treasurers' Illinois Funds LGIP program, and such similar investment pools as may be authorized by the Illinois State Legislature.
+Investing operating, construction and debt service funds needed for expenditure within thirty days in short-term securities, interest-bearing

-iii.
-Longer term investment of funds not needed within thirty days, to meet general dates of projected future expenditure needs, in securities, both interest-bearing and discount obligations of the United States Government and its agencies created by Acts of Congress; Commercial Paper up to a maximum of 270 days; Bank Certificates of Deposit collateralized by United States Government securities or Irrevocable Letters of Credit issued by the Federal Home Loan Bank (FHLB) at 105% or 102% of market value, respectively, excluding the amount insured by the FDIC; Corporate Notes rated at one of the 3 highest classifications by two accredited national rating agencies; Municipal Bonds of state and local governments rated as investment grade by two accredited national rating agencies; and Certificate of Deposit Account Registry Service (CDARS) investments.
+- savings accounts, money market mutual funds, the Illinois Trust Local Government Investment Pool (LGIP) program, the Illinois State Treasurers' Illinois State Treasurers' Illinois Funds LG Investment Pool program, and such similar investment pools as may be authorized by the Illinois State Legislature. - iii.
+Longer term investment of funds not needed within thirty days, to meet general dates of projected future expenditure needs, in securities, both interest-bearing and discount obligations of the United States Government and its agencies created by Acts of Congress; Commercial Paper up to a maximum of 270 days; Bank Certificates of Deposit collateralized by United States Government securities or Irrevocable Letters of Credit issued by the Federal Home Loan Bank (FHLB) at 105% or 102% of market value, respectively, excluding the amount insured by the FDIC; Corporate Notes rated at one of the 3 highest classifications by two -accredited accredited national rating agencies; Municipal Bonds of state and local governments rated as investment -grade by two accredited of the four national rating agencies; and Certificate of Deposit Account Registry Service (CDARS) investments FDIC insured investment pools.